 Ski gloves (Black Diamond Guide at the resort)

-A final alternative is the 3-finger glove (also called a trigger or split-finger glove), which attempts to bring together the attributes of glove and mitten designs.
-In these gloves, the pointer finger and thumb have their own slots while your remaining fingers huddle together for warmth.
-We don’t often recommend this style (the Oyuki Pep GTX Trigger Mitt above is one exception) because we've found that freeing up your pointer finger isn’t a huge difference maker for dexterity, and that finger ends up just as cold as it would be in a standard glove.
-In this case, it doesn’t truly amount to the best of both worlds.
+A final alternative is the 3-finger glove (also called a trigger, split-finger, or lobster glove), which brings together the attributes of glove and mitten designs.
+With this design, the pointer finger and thumb have their own slots while your remaining fingers huddle together for warmth.
+This style can vary a great deal in the amount of warmth it provides—that lone finger sometimes ends up just as cold as it would be in a standard glove—and we've found that freeing up your pointer finger isn’t a huge difference-maker for dexterity.

 Oyuki Chika trigger mitt (adjusting cuff velcro)